Jarhawk/PROJET-GPT/PROGRESS.md

 - Continued audit of fiches techniques module.
 - Hardened deletion and advanced fiche operations with explicit error propagation.
 - `npm run lint` and `npm test` executed successfully after changes.

+## 2025-07-01 Step 192
+- Added helper `getSupabaseEnv` and updated Node scripts and public API routes to support generic `SUPABASE_URL` and `SUPABASE_ANON_KEY` environment variables.
+- Updated example env files and README to document the alternative variables.
+- Logging in `Layout` and `Sidebar` now only occurs in development mode.
+- Added ESLint exceptions to silence React Refresh warnings.
+- New tests verify fallback to generic Supabase variables across scripts and API.
+- Ran `npm run lint` and `npm test` successfully after the changes.

+## 2025-07-01 Step 193
+- Added test verifying supabase.js uses generic SUPABASE_URL and SUPABASE_ANON_KEY when Vite variables are absent.
+- npm run lint and npm test both succeed after adding the new test.

+## 2025-07-01 Step 194
+- Added tests for getSupabaseEnv ensuring fallback to generic SUPABASE_URL and SUPABASE_ANON_KEY and error when missing.
+- npm run lint and npm test pass after adding the tests.
+## 2025-07-01 Step 195
+- lib/supabase now throws when credentials are missing, matching Node helper
+- Added corresponding test supabase_env to ensure the error is raised
+- npm run lint and npm test succeed

+## 2025-07-01 Step 196
+- weekly_report script now accepts MAMA_ID via env and passes it to Supabase RPC
+- Example env files document MAMA_ID variable
+- README documents filtering Node scripts by MAMA_ID
+- Added test verifying MAMA_ID is forwarded by weekly_report
+- `npm run lint` and `npm test` pass after changes

+## 2025-07-01 Step 197
+- Node scripts now accept an optional `mamaId` CLI argument overriding the `MAMA_ID` env
+- Tests verify the new parameter for weekly_report, backup_db and export_accounting
+- README documents the additional command arguments
+- `npm run lint` and `npm test` succeed

+## 2025-07-01 Step 198
+- `reallocate_history.js` now accepts an optional `mamaId` argument and reads `MAMA_ID` from the environment
+- Movements are filtered by `mama_id` when provided and the CLI supports a limit argument
+- README updated with usage details, and tests ensure filtering works
+- `npm run lint` and `npm test` pass after the update

+## 2025-07-01 Step 199
+- Node scripts now accept optional Supabase credentials as additional command arguments
+- README documents the new `[SUPABASE_URL] [SUPABASE_KEY]` parameters
+- Tests updated to verify explicit credential handling
+- `npm run lint` and `npm test` succeed after changes

+## 2025-07-01 Step 200
+- Introduced `getSupabaseClient` helper to create a Supabase client from either explicit credentials or environment variables
+- Updated API routes and Node scripts to use this helper
+- Added unit tests for the new helper
+- `npm run lint` and `npm test` pass after refactoring

+## 2025-07-01 Step 201
+- `getSupabaseClient` now merges CLI parameters with environment variables when only one of them is provided
+- README documents the new partial override behavior
+- Added test verifying this mixing of credentials
+- `npm run lint` and `npm test` still pass

+## 2025-07-01 Step 202
+- Resolved intermittent failure in router test by resetting mocked auth state before each test
+- All tests pass consistently
+- `npm run lint` and `npm test` succeed

+## 2025-07-01 Step 203
+- Added documentation file `docs/sdk_usage.md` describing how to authenticate when using `MamaStockSDK`
+- README links to this new guide for additional examples
+- `npm run lint` and `npm test` continue to pass

+## 2025-07-01 Step 204
+- Node scripts print a usage message when run with `--help`
+- README mentions the new help option
+- Added `cli_help.test.js` covering all scripts
+- `npm run lint` and `npm test` pass

+## 2025-07-01 Step 205
+- CLI scripts detect `--help` or `-h` anywhere in the argument list
+- Extended tests verify the help flag works regardless of position
+- README clarifies that help flags can appear in any position
+- `npm run lint` and `npm test` succeed

+## 2025-07-01 Step 206
+- Created `scripts/cli_utils.js` with a reusable `shouldShowHelp` helper
+- All Node scripts use this function to detect help flags
+- Added `cli_utils.test.js` covering the new helper
+- `npm run lint` and `npm test` continue to pass